This is a complete guide on how often you shear sheep, when they should be shorn and why.

 When are sheep shorn at other times of the year?

-Cover comb shearing is common in high country areas during the winter prior to lambing.
+Cover comb shearing is common during the winter prior to lambing.

 This type of shearing leaves a layer of wool on the sheep for warmth and is done when the weather is mild with additional feed and shelter provided after shearing.